-Title Credit Who May Take Description Prerequisites Macro Economics AP Spring Semester Seniors A course that follows the AP Macroeconomics curriculum; this course focuses on the nature and functions of product markets, national income and price determination, and international economics, with special attention to the functions of investment markets.
-Algebra II; U.S. History; Dept. AP Criteria Psychology I Semester Juniors Seniors A course designed to introduce students to the subject of psychology with a focus on the following topics in the field of psychology: History and Science of Psychology, Biological Bases of Psychology, Sensation and Perception, Variations of Consciousness, Learning, Memory, and Social Psychology.
-None Psychology II Semester Juniors Seniors A course designed as a continuation of Psychology 1 which will include the following topics: Intelligence and Psychological Testing; Development Across the Life Span; Personality, Motivation and Emotion; Language and Thinking; Psychological Disorders and Treatment.
+Title Credit Who May Take Description Prerequisites American Cultural History Semester Juniors, Seniors This course will explore clothing as a historical lens through which the material culture of modern American society can be viewed.
+Beginning in the late 19th century, this course will examine what clothing can tell us about trade, class, industry, revolution, identity, and globalization.
+The goal of this course is to understand how material culture has played a fundamental role in shaping the lives of the American people.
+World History & Geography I & II Psychology I Semester Juniors Seniors A course designed to introduce students to the subject of psychology with a focus on the following topics in the field of psychology: History and Science of Psychology, Biological Bases of Psychology, Sensation and Perception, Variations of Consciousness, Memory, and Social Psychology.
+None Psychology II Semester Juniors Seniors A course designed as a continuation of Psychology 1 which will include the following topics: Intelligence and Psychological Testing; Sensation and Perception; Development Across the Life Span; Personality, Motivation and Emotion; Language and Thinking; Psychological Disorders and Treatment.
 Psychology I Psychology AP Full Year Seniors A course which introduces students to the systematic and scientific study of the behavior and mental processes of humans and other animals; follows the AP curriculum.
 Psychology I and II are NOT prerequisites.
 Dept. AP Criteria U.S. Government Semester Juniors Seniors A survey of American government and politics with an emphasis on the federal government; relationships among federal, state, and local governments; and the roles, effects, and influences of non-governmental institutions on the governing process.
 Students will focus on current events related to the role the US government plays in society.
 World History & Geography II U.S. Government AP Semester Seniors A survey of the development of American government and politics; explores the topics of the US government course but with a greater emphasis on the philosophy of government; follows the AP curriculum.
 U.S. History; Dept. AP Criteria Comparative Government Semester Juniors Seniors A course which offers students a detailed examination of what it means today to be a "nation"; explores particular nations for examples of other types of governments, such as communism, parliamentary democracy, federal republic, constitutional monarchy, dictatorship, etc. and studies the impact of globalization.
 The governments studied in the course will vary from year-to-year based on current world events.
 World History & Geography II Comparative Government and Politics AP Semester Seniors A course which introduces students to fundamental concepts used by political scientists to study the processes and outcomes of politics in a variety of country settings and aims to illustrate the rich diversity of political life; follows the AP curriculum.
 U.S. History; Dept. AP Criteria